lqdev/StreamProjects/STAMINA/README.md

 ## Project Structure

 - **App**: F# .NET Core Core Console application to encode file bytes as an image.
-- **TrainingConsole**: F# .NET Core Console application that uses ML.NET's Image Classification API to train
+- **TrainingConsole**: F# .NET Core Console application that uses ML.NET's Image Classification API to train a deep learning model that categorizes malware.
 - **PredictiConsole**: F# .NET Core Console application that uses the trained model from *TrainingConsole* to make predictions on the test data.

 ### Flow